Fahaddada47/projects/README.md

 # 🌲 Trrimber - AI/ML Powered Flutter App 📱

-Welcome to the **Log Stack Analyzer** repository!
+Welcome to the **Trrimber** repository!
 This Flutter-based mobile application leverages AI/ML to detect logs in a stack, allowing users to measure and analyze logs efficiently.

 # 📲 Download Now